MrBJCo/holbertonschool-low_level_programming/hello_world/README.md

 #holbertonschool-low_level_programming/hello_world/

-  -Create script named 0-preprocessor
+ 1 Create script named 0-preprocessor

-  -Create README.md for then know what is about
+ 2 Create README.md for then know what is about